2025 NCAA women's gymnastics tournament

-The 2025 NCAA women's gymnastics tournament is the 42nd NCAA women's gymnastics tournament, the annual women's gymnastics championship contested by the teams of the member associations of NCAA.
+The 2025 NCAA women's gymnastics tournament was the 42nd NCAA women's gymnastics tournament, the annual women's gymnastics championship contested by the teams of the member associations of NCAA.
 The first and second round and regional final were hosted on campuses from April 2 to April 6, 2025, while the semi-final and final were held at Dickies Arena in Fort Worth, Texas from April 17 to April 19, 2025.

 Format

 The eight lowest seeded teams competed in the first round.
 Winners advanced to the second round, with 32 total teams at four regional sites.
 The top two teams from each region moved on to the semi-finals in Fort Worth, Texas.
 The top two teams in each semi-final advanced to the "Four on the Floor" for the team national title.